130cm In Inches And Feet

 Q1: Why are there two different measurement systems?

 A1: The metric system (SI) is a modern, coherent system designed for scientific and international use, promoting ease of conversion and consistency.
-The imperial system evolved over centuries, reflecting diverse historical practices and units.
+Consider this: the imperial system evolved over centuries, reflecting diverse historical practices and units.
 Both coexist due to historical inertia and regional preferences.

 Q2: Is there a simple way to remember the conversion factor?